microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/9-using-a-default-journal-file.md

 We created a new function, called `find_defalut_journal_file` that takes no input arguments and will return an `Option<PathBuf>`.

-Inside that function we try to build the full path tho our default journal file, by taking an `Option` type from the `home::home_dir` function output and calling its `map` method with an anonymous function that pushes the string `".rusty-journal.json"` to the path.
+Inside that function we try to build the full path to our default journal file, by taking an `Option` type from the `home::home_dir` function output and calling its `map` method with an anonymous function that pushes the string `".rusty-journal.json"` to the path.
 If the output of `home::home_dir` is `None`, no action is taken, since `map` will only work with a `Some` variant.